seahahn/User-Auth/README.md

 // 3.
 Check if DB tables have been created

 // 4.
-Run the script at the bottom of dbscript.sql in the Architecture Repo to create triggers
+If it doesn't work, run the script at the bottom of dbscript.sql in the Architecture Repo to create triggers
 ```

 ##### Run the development server